-How to Start a Chimney Cleaning Business: From $0 to $200K in One Year
+How to Start a Chimney Cleaning Business in 8 Steps

-Want to start a chimney cleaning business?
-Now is the best time.
+Now is the best time to start a chimney cleaning business.
 Competition is low compared to other service industries.
 And chimneys need to be cleaned at least once per year, so there’s guaranteed recurring demand from homeowners.

 Combined with low chimney sweep startup costs ($7,500 in some cases) and the chance to make healthy profits (12.5–20% profit margins), you have a market that’s ripe for the picking.